-You will change into a hospital gown and your personal belongings will be stored.
-You will be asked to remove your glasses, contact lenses and dentures/partial plate before going into the Operating Room.
+You may be asked to change into a hospital gown depending on the site of your surgery, but we typically place a gown over your clothes.
+Your personal belongings will be stored at this time.
+You will be asked to remove your glasses and dentures/partial plate before going into the Operating Room.